kiganyamburu/classification-of-breast-Cancer/README.md

 I recommend adding a `LICENSE` file (MIT is common for small projects).
 If you want, I can add an `MIT` license now.

-## What I can add next
+## What can be added next

+- Complete the modeling section in the notebook (train classifiers, evaluate with confusion matrix and classification report).
-- A ready-to-run `train.py` that accepts `--data`, `--target`, and `--out` arguments.
+- Add a ready-to-run `train.py` script that accepts `--data`, `--target`, and `--out` arguments.
-- A Jupyter notebook with EDA, preprocessing, model training and evaluation.
+- Add cross-validation and hyperparameter tuning examples.
-- Unit tests for data loading and a basic training smoke test.
+- Add unit tests for data loading and training pipeline.

-Tell me which of the above you'd like me to add and I'll create it.
+- Create a model comparison section (Logistic Regression, Random Forest, SVM, XGBoost).

+Contributions are welcome!
+Open an issue or submit a pull request.